priyaA01/clicky-game/README.md

-﻿# Memory Game
+﻿# Clicky Game

-A Memory Game built with React.
+A Clicky Game built with React.